 - Able to participate meaningfully in Group treatment

 - The program also provides support and education to families of individuals

 How Are People Referred to the Program?

 Participants can self-refer, they can be referred from an inpatient setting or by their community behavioral health provider, they may also be referred to the program from the Emergency Room as an alternative to inpatient care.
 Participants are screened to assess their needs and must demonstrate the cognitive ability to take an active role in all parts of the program.
-Initial screening is by telephone.
+Initial screening is by telephone and then all patients are scheduled for an Intake with a Master’s Level Clinician to determine the appropriate level of care.
 All admissions are voluntary.

-Services are offered from 9:00 a.m. to 3:00 p.m., Monday through Friday.
+Our program is open from 8:30am-4:30pm Monday-Friday.
+Mondays may offer slightly later appointments for patients receiving Medication Assisted Treatment/Suboxone.
+The Intensive Outpatient Programs run from 9:00am-12:00pm three days a week.
 Participants are responsible for getting to and from the program, but we will assist in facilitating any available transportation.

 Behavioral Health at Roger Williams Medical Center

 The comprehensive behavioral health programs at Roger Williams include:

 - A 15-bed alcohol & drug detoxification unit for patients suffering from alcohol and drug addiction

 - A 12-bed geriatric behavioral health unit serving the mental health needs of patients over 65